n1nj4sec/pupy/README.md

 # Pupy
-Pupy is an opensource RAT (Remote Administration Tool) written in Python.
-Pupy uses reflective dll injection and leaves no traces on disk.
+Pupy is an opensource, multi-platform Remote Administration Tool written in Python.
+On Windows, Pupy uses reflective dll injection and leaves no traces on disk.

 ## Features :
 - On windows, the Pupy payload is compiled as a reflective DLL and the whole python interpreter is loaded from memory.
 Pupy does not touch the disk :)
 - Pupy can reflectively migrate into other processes
 - Pupy can remotely import, from memory, pure python packages (.py, .pyc) and compiled python C extensions (.pyd).
 The imported python modules do not touch the disk. (.pyd mem import currently work on Windows only, .so memory import is not implemented).
 - modules are quite simple to write and pupy is easily extensible.
-- Pupy uses rpyc (https://github.com/tomerfiliba/rpyc) and a module can directly access python objects on the remote client
+- Pupy uses [rpyc](https://github.com/tomerfiliba/rpyc) and a module can directly access python objects on the remote client
   - we can also access remote objects interactively from the pupy shell and even auto completion of remote attributes works !
 - communication channel currently works as a ssl reverse connection, but a bind payload will be implemented in the future
 - all the non interactive modules can be dispatched on multiple hosts in one command